ymagnot/PygameEvolution/README.md

 # PygameEvolution
 Trying to create games in pygame

-To test, just download the latest version and download the 2 audios for a better experience.
+To test, just download the 1.0 Version and 2 sounds for the better experience

+Discord Magno#4977